 If you work with a cleaning service or janitorial company to spruce up your location, remember to deduct the cost of their services.
 Just like with every other expense, keep your records handy.

 If you use your vehicle for work-related purposes, you can write off all costs associated with operating and maintaining it.
 Gas.
 Parking.
 Mileage.
 Tolls.
 Auto repairs.
 Things like that.
 If you used your car partly for work and partly for personal reasons, you can only deduct costs that are related to business usage.

 You can claim the mileage you use for business either by deducting the actual miles or by using the standard mileage deduction rate of 58.5 cents per mile.
 That’s up from 56 cents per mile in 2021.

 If you head to trade shows or conferences, you can deduct your travel expenses, including airfare, lodging, and meals.
 If you’re shipping trade show materials, you can also deduct these expenses.
 Keep all of your receipts and records.

 Printer ink.
 Paper.
-Fax machines.
+Envelopes.
 Basically anytime you head to your local office supply store, file away that receipt.
 You can deduct all of these expenses, as long as they’re solely used for business.

 Whether you’re a freelance writer using Microsoft Office, a graphic designer who relies on Adobe, or an architect working in CAD, you can write off any software program you use for your business.
-Think Salesforce, HubSpot, MailChimp, and any other sales software too.
+This includes hiring software like Freshteam.
+Accounting software like QuickBooks.
+And more.

 If you’re buying new furniture for your office, like employee desks, chairs, and conference tables, you can write the costs off too.
 This is especially helpful because office furniture can have a big price tag.
 You can also deduct office equipment, like computers, projectors, and video conferencing devices.